-Most of us are living life good or bad without paying much attention to our health and well being.
+Most of us are living life good or bad without paying much attention to our health and well-being.
 We mostly do not pay attention to it because we think it is a given, that everyone is enjoying good health.
-During the earlier years of my life I did not pay so much attention to what I ate neither did I pay attention to many little things that affected my health and well-being.
-This was because my immunity could handle many ailments without much difficulties.
+During the earlier years of my life, I did not pay so much attention to what I ate neither did I pay attention to many little things that affected my health and well-being.
+This was because my immunity could handle many ailments without much difficulty.

-Now that am in my mid forties and even though am still at the peak with my well being, I have noticed a lot of changes with my body.
+Now that am in my mid-forties and even though am still at the peak of my well-being, I have noticed a lot of changes in my body.
 One particular observation I have made is the slow digestion of food.
 What has really helped me is the regime of exercising on a regular basis.
 I encourage you to take exercising seriously and recommend at least twice a week as a minimum.

 Now, am not an expert on health issues but I only write my personal experiences.
 You may not realise or agree with me that maintaining a good healthy and balanced body is very key to your personal growth and success.
 I believe it is very difficult to achieve success when you have to worry so much about the state of your health.
 Therefore, I encourage you to maintain a healthy and balanced behaviour.
 I know for a fact that most of the common illnesses are as a result of personal neglect and not just taking good care of our bodies.
 If you are blessed with good health please ensure that you develop a deliberate personal habit to prolong your good health.
 I also know that it is never too late to change and develop good healthy habits.